Bevy raises $40M for enterprise events in deal anchored by 25 Black investors

 Fuller believed enough in the mission that he recruited his friends.

-“I devoted my whole life to try to deal with diversity and inclusion,” Lowry said.
+“I devoted my whole life to trying to deal with diversity and inclusion,” Lowry said.
 “It’s been a tough battle.
 I’ve had my successes with what I’ve done on Wall Street, major corporations, and the auto industry.
 But nothing has happened to shake up America more than George Floyd’s killing.
 In Silicon Valley, within the tech industry, you just haven’t seen progress with minorities and women.
 We’ve seen progress.
 But if you look at where we are, in terms of the number of businesses of size, creating large revenues, and employing a lot of people, we haven’t been as successful as I had hoped,” Lowry said.

 Then Fuller came to him to talk about Bevy.
 Lowry saw a good opportunity in Andersen’s company, and they all agreed this was an opportunity to do good and do well at the same time.